 Comparing the harvests of vessels fishing in cooperatives with the harvests of vessels fishing outside of cooperatives provides some insight into the contribution of cooperatives to consolidation.
 Table 4-8 through Table 4-14 show the number of vessels fishing inside and outside of cooperatives, as well as the average vessel's catch in pounds and as a percentage of the IFQ pool, and the median vessel's catch as a percentage of the IFQ pool for each fishery.
-In the Bristol Bay red king crab and Bering Sea C. opilio fisheries, since first year of the program between 15 percent and 20 percent of the vessels fishing cooperative held IFQ exceeded the vessel use cap that applies only to vessels fishing individual IFQ.
-Although the average cooperative vessel harvest has fluctuated, the median vessel harvest rose each of the first three years in both of these fisheries, leveling at approximately 200,000 pounds in the Bristol Bay red king crab fishery and slight more than 600,000 pounds in the Bering Sea C. opilio fishery.
+In the Bristol Bay red king crab and Bering Sea C. opilio fisheries, since first year of the program between 15 percent and 20 percent of the vessels fishing individual IFQ.
+Although the average cooperative vessel harvest has fluctuated, the median vessel harvest rose each of the first three years in both of these fisheries, leveling at approximately 200,000 pounds in the Bristol Bay red king crab fishery.
 As notable as the concentration of harvest activity by cooperative vessels is the decline in harvests and average vessel harvests of individually held IFQ.
 The low median vessel harvest of individual IFQ in the third year suggests that by that time, only a few vessels in the Bristol Bay red king crab and Bering Sea C. opilio fisheries continued to make full trips to harvest individually held IFQ.

-Table 4-8 Number of vessels fishing and catch inside and outside of cooperatives in the Bristol Bay red king crab fishery.
+Table 4-8Number of vessels fishing and catch inside and outside of cooperatives in the BristolBay red king crab fishery.